Last Updated on

 The refugees that helped rebuild this city were expelled by the Spanish authorities from Andalusia.
 This explains why the art and architecture at the Medina of Tetouan have a strong Andalusian influence.
 Even though this is the smallest out of all medinas in Morocco, this is the most complete of them all.
 In fact, experts believe that the medina is pretty much how it looked by the time it was rebuilt by the Andalusian refugees.

 In terms of the authenticity of the UNESCO site, the Medina of Tetouan and its urban layout has remained intact.
 The surrounding walls, gates and fortifications have been preserved from the 18th century until today.
 Hence, the original configuration and the materials used were still present at the medina.
 One testament to its town planning that had Andalusian influence was depicted by the hierarchy of streets and how the various sectors of the town were divided amongst each other (for example, the residential, commercial and artisan areas were separated clearly).
 Meanwhile, many of the monuments in the Medina of Tetouan that were built during the time of the reclamation were left intact such as the fountains, historic silos, hammams, ovens, and zawayas.
-The same goes with the houses; most of them are still standing until today.
+The same goes for the houses; most of them are still standing until today.